bdwilson/SEG-Logger/README.md

 called "Panel 1 (Generator)" my node name in SEG would be Panel_1_Generator.
 This should create you a Power and Energy section.
-3. Edit both the Power and Energy sections, click Edit and change their stream names to "power" and "energy" respectively. <b>Make sure you add a calibration value of 1000.0 if your device sends energy usage in kWh!</b>.
-Optionally, check kilo option for energy if you want the data to be reported in kWh instead of Wh.
+3. Edit both the Power and Energy sections, click Edit and change their stream names to "power" and "energy" respectively.
+Check the kilo option if you want your data displayed in kWh.
 4. Repeat steps 2-3 for each EnergyMeter device you want to monitor.
 5. Now, add a [SmartApp](https://graph.api.smartthings.com/ide/apps) and do from Source Code.
 6. Save and publish the app.